techtanzeel/collado-io/src/pages/markdown/udacity-rdnd-wyr/index.md

 ...down to a single product, Figma — without losing any features nor accepting any tradeoffs along the way.
 This is definitely not something that happens very often.

 Because of that, I was already interacting with Figma but never had the opportunity to get my hands dirty.
 Moreover, one of the things that I regret the most (again, going back to the point of rushing through the Nanodegree) was that during the program I didn’t have the time to actually design the projects.
-But instead jumped straight to the code editor — not something that I’m really proud of.
+But instead jumped straight to the code editor — not something that I’m proud of.
 In other words, I would have never encouraged my team to do such a thing, but I clearly didn’t eat my own dog food here.

 So I started — as it should be — from the very beginning.
 Designing each component in advance, every state it went through the app lifecycle.
 The journey started with colors and typography.
 In this regard, I cheated a little bit and used Ironhack’s color palette.
 For the fonts, I used a combination of Fira Code and Fira Mono.

 ![New colors and fonts](./colors-fonts.jpg "The new colors and fonts used for the upgrade of the Would You Rather project")

-Now that my love for Figma is already confessed, let's move on to design more interesting things like...
+Now that my love for Figma is already confessed, let's move on to the design of more interesting things like...

 ## The Poll Card
 Later on, I set out to reimagine the most critical UI component: the poll card.
 I aimed to keep the voting experience as simple as possible, yet it still took two taps to vote from the home page.

-This was because of not a deliberated product decision, but the consequence of a technical constraint I couldn't get my head around at the time.
+This was not a deliberated product decision, but the consequence of a technical constraint I couldn't get my head around at the time.
 Fortunately, my coding skills seem to sharpen up and I could finally deliver a card that managed its own state across the lifespan of the poll.

 ![Old poll card vs. new poll card](./new-old-poll.jpg "It took two clicks to vote in the old card")